The Exponential Agency · Workbook edition

 Principle

-Permission and capability are both required for the work to change.
-They cannot be sequenced.
+Permission and capability are both required for the work to change, and they cannot be sequenced.
+Access without governance is shadow AI; governance without access is theatre.

 Run universal access in parallel.